The realization space of an unstable coalgebra: Cosimplicial spaces

-denote the full subcategory defined by maps $u\co K_C(M, n) \to V \simeq D^\bullet$ which satisfy property $\theta$.
+denote the full subcategory defined by maps $u\co K_C(M, n) \to V \simeq D^\bullet$ which have property $\theta$.
 Note that each of these subcategories is a (possibly empty) union of connected components of the corresponding categories.
+Then the following is an immediate consequence of Proposition \ref{Representability of L(C,n)}.

-Therefore the functor $\phi(X^\bu)$ restricts to a weak equivalence between the classifying spaces of these subcategories. \end{remark}
+\begin{proposition} Let $\theta$ be a property of maps in $c \CA^{\mc{H}}$ which is invariant under weak equivalences.
+Then the functor $\phi(X^\bu)$ restricts to a weak equivalence between the classifying spaces of the subcategories associated with $\theta$,